![]() |

 Section 701.160 Discipline

-a) Written Rules Standards relating to discipline must comply with Section 3.1 of the County Jail Good Behavior Allowance Act [730 ILCS 130/3.1]:
+The jail shall have and maintain written standards relating to discipline.
+The disciplinary rules and regulations must comply with Section 3.1 of the County Jail Good Behavior Allowance Act [730 ILCS 130/3.1]:

 2) Whenever a person is alleged to have violated a rule of behavior, a written report of the infraction shall be filed with the jail administrator within 72 hours of the occurrence of the infraction or the discovery of it, and such report shall be placed in the file of the institution or facility.
 No disciplinary proceeding shall be commenced more than 8 days after the infraction or the discovery of it, unless the committed person is unable or unavailable for any reason to participate in the disciplinary proceeding.